Calistoga pushes for PG&E transmission line from St. Helena

 “This situation for every Calistoga resident would be dramatically improved with far fewer PSPS events if we band together and convince our local, regional, and state representatives to focus PG&E’s attention on a valley floor connector from the Calistoga substation to St Helena,” the petition reads.

-PG&E’s Power Safety Shutoff (PSPS) events began in 2018, with Calistoga as the first test run.
-In 2020, Calistoga, along with the rest of Napa County, underwent four PSPS events.
+PG&E’s Power Safety Shutoff events (PSPS) began in 2018, with Calistoga as its first test run.
+In 2020, Calistoga, along with other parts of Napa County, underwent four PSPS events.

 PG&E responds